 The copy an employer must maintain can be a duplicate of the itemized statement given to the employee or a computer generated record accurately showing all information required in the itemized statement.

 A wage statement (also known as a paystub) is more than a piece of paper.
-It can be the source of a lawsuit.
+It can be the source of enforcement citations or lawsuits.
 If employees believe their wage statements are not accurate, they can sue you — and the number of these lawsuits has increased dramatically in recent years.
 In particular, employees can file class-action and representative-action lawsuits under California’s Private Attorneys General Act (PAGA) for wage statement violations.

 The potential liability in these types of lawsuits can be staggering.
 If a wage statement violation is common to all the members of a class or representative action, the total penalties can number in the hundreds of thousands — or even millions — of dollars.

-A knowing, intentional failure to provide the itemized wage statement information that results in an employee “suffering injury” entitles the employee to recover all actual damages or up to $50 for the initial pay period in which a violation occurs and $100 per employee for each violation in a subsequent pay period, up to a total of $4,000, plus costs and reasonable attorneys’ fees.22
+Labor Code section 226(e) allows an employee "suffering injury" by an employer’s "knowing and intentional failure" to provide the itemized wage statement information to recover all actual damages or up to $50 for the initial pay period in which a violation occurs and $100 per employee for each violation in a subsequent pay period, up to a total of $4,000, plus costs and reasonable attorneys’ fees.

 “Promptly and easily determine” means a reasonable person would be able to readily ascertain the information without reference to other documents or information.